Giftea/30daysofweb3.xyz/curriculum/en/7-querying-the-graph/2-fetching-event-details.md

 Open up the `pages/event/[id].js` file, which uses dynamic routing with Next.js to create a new page for each event minted based on the eventID.
 This is where we can show the details for a single event and users can RSVP.

-First, we will need import `gql` the apollo client at the top of the page.
+First, we will need to import `gql`, the apollo client at the top of the page.

 ```javascript
 import { gql } from "@apollo/client";